 Applied

 Since 2004, I collaborated with TMI to apply my doctoral research with the Khumbu Sherpa living inside Sagarmatha (Mount Everest) National Park and Buffer Zone, Nepal.
 These applications included collaboration on the project Livelihoods along Beyul Trails funded by the Ford Foundation Asia.
 This project focuses on integrating place-based spirituality into tourism development, local education, and resource management.
-In 2008, I initiated several new projects with Southern Paiute/Chemehuevi, Western Shoshone, Owen’s Valley Paiute, and Mojave peoples that live in Nevada, Arizona, Utah, and California, U.S.A.
-These initiatives focus on government-to-government consultation, interpretive program planning, and collaborative resource management in the Spring Mountains National Recreation Area, Desert National Wildlife Complex, Nevada Test and Training Range, Nellis Air Force Base, and Marjorie Barrick Museum at the University of Nevada, Las Vegas.
+In 2008, I initiated several new projects with the Nuwuvi (Southern Paiute) Nation that live in Nevada, Arizona, Utah, and California, U.S.A.
+These initiatives focus on government-to-government consultation, interpretive program planning, and collaborative resource stewardship in the Spring Mountains National Recreation Area and the Desert National Wildlife Refuge Complex, Nevada.
+In response to the catastrophic 2015 Nepal earthquakes, I started a new project focused on understanding how different communities are recovering from this natural disaster.
+As part of this project, we conducted a series of research return workshops to help educate international and national non-governmental organizations (NGOs), international agencies, and applied academic about the dynamics of earthquake recovery in different mountain communities.